drhsqlite/fossil-mirror/www/server/windows/iis.md

     `fossil server` is listening.

-7. Click “Apply” in the right-side pane, then get back to the top level configuration for the server and click “Restart” in that same pane.
+7. Click “Apply” in the right-side pane, then get back to the top level configuration for the server, and click “Restart” in that same pane.

 At this point, if you go to `http://localhost/` in your browser, you should see your Fossil repository’s web interface instead of the default